Yep, another one of those Cialdini’s Principles of Persuasion blog posts – BUT – this one has a BUNCH of examples!

 A secondary CTA could help here.
 It enables visitors to choose their own tempo.
 Maybe downloading a pdf before maling a call would be much more attractive to some of the visitors who would otherwise not decide for a consultation.

 Since a secondary CTA will draw some focus away from the primary one you should always test this hypothesis.

 Example: Nourished to Healthy

 This page emphasizes the benefits gained during a call.
 Its design is calm and reassuring, the image goes perfectly with the feel of the page.
-Wording is chosen to have high emotional resonance with people looking for this kind of service.
+The wording is chosen to have a high emotional resonance with people looking for this kind of service.

 The well known and a cornerstone strategy of almost all modern SaaS services.
 What makes it compelling for companies is the fact that the prospect must enter billing information soon in the buying process.
 Be as supportive as you can if using this model.